ryanburger1/Sem2Capstone/README.md

 - Logistic Regression

 ### Recommendations
 During my analysis my goal was the find what dollar amount was causes more customers to remove data from there cart then purchase the item.
-I was able to concluded at $INSERT the amount of customers more customers started to remove items from their cart.
+I was able to concluded at $200 the amount of customers started to remove items from their cart increased.

 My two reccomendations for cosmetics companies are:
-- Price less items above $INSERT AMOUNT
+- Price less items priced above $200
-- Have less of the higher priced items in your inventory at one time
 - Look into having a sale on the higher priced items that you currently have that are not selling